dylanesque/Cheatsheets/react.md

 ## React Testing Library

--Instead of hard-coding text elements, consider using snapshots to make your tests less brittle in the face of unexpected changes
+- Instead of hard-coding text elements, consider using snapshots to make your tests less brittle in the face of unexpected changes

 ## Avoid Implementation Details

--Kent says:
+- Kent says:

-"One of those is more clear than the other, but that's irrelevant to the point:
-The implementation of your abstractions does not matter to the users of your abstraction and if you want to have confidence that it continues to work through refactors then **neither should your tests.**"
+> "One of those is more clear than the other, but that's irrelevant to the point: The implementation of your abstractions does not matter to the users of your abstraction and if you want to have confidence that it continues to work through refactors then **neither should your tests.**"

--Using utilities like the 'screen' portion of react-testing-library can help make your tests short and more resilient to codebase modifications.
+- Using utilities like the 'screen' portion of react-testing-library can help make your tests short and more resilient to codebase modifications.

 ## Integration Testing